pdav5883/web-salad/README.md

 ### A note on response format
 In API gateway have to use the full response format (i.e. with body, statusCode) since cookies are often returned and I need control of what error code is returned.
 This means that the content-type needs to be manually set in order for the client to automatically parse the body as an object

+### A note on cookies
+Getting cookies to work between CORS restrictions and browser restrictions has proven to be a huge pain.
+CORS requires explicit domain information of script (i.e. salad.bearloves.rocks), so makes it much harder to test on localhost.
+Browser restrictions are in place to reject third party cookies, and I can't quite get it working the way I want.
+So...I'm going to get rid of cookies and put the gid/pid information stored there into sessionStorage instead, then have the client send that info in the query string rather than in the cookie.
+Will require some minor changes to the API and lambdas, but this is WAY easier than trying to get cross-domain cookies working.

 ## Local Execution (i.e. not available over internet)
 Create a virtualenv with `python >= 3.7` and `flask` installed.
 Execute `flask run` to serve the app at `localhost:5000`.
 Use any web browser to navigate to this location from the local machine.